mbeddr/mps-platform-docs/src/doc/docs/mps_internal/classloading.md

 </solution>
 ```

-The jar files are directly referenced from the mps plugins folder.
-The jars are then loaded as part of the Git4Idea facet.
+The JAR files are directly referenced from the MPS plugins folder.
+The JARs are then loaded as part of the Git4Idea facet.

 ## Classloading issues

 Sometimes you might get conflicts with existing libraries that MPS already ships.
-For instance while using the `SAXBuilder`.
+For instance, while using the `SAXBuilder`.
 In these cases, you will get a class version exception or similar.
 As a workaround, you can set the classloader and the current thread while instantiating such classes:

 ```java
 class ClassLoading {